Understanding Mortgage Loan Terms Before Financing Your Home Renovations

 While many homeowners save in advance for a roof replacement, others explore ways to spread out the cost.
 If planned wisely, using a mortgage refinance can spread out the cost of a new roof while keeping monthly payments manageable.

 A financial advisor can help you review whether refinancing, a home equity loan, or another option fits your broader financial picture.
-Even without professional guidance, make sure you fully understand interest rates, repayment terms, and the impact on your long-term budget.
+Even without professional guidance, make sure you fully understand interest rates, repayment terms, mortgage loan terms, and the impact on your long-term budget.

 Prioritize Quality Over Short-Term Savings